rhjensen79/vra-extensibility/Multi_Notify/README.md

 # Multi Notify

-A development, from the Slack notification action.
+An upgrade, from the Slack notification action.
 The idea here, is to have one action, that support notifications in as many different platforms, as possible.

 Currently it's working for the following platforms.